 Middle schools provide a gradual transition to departmentalized teaching.
 In addition to continuing to build basic skills, students explore special interests in music, art, languages, life skills, technology and computers.

 All high schools offer a comprehensive curriculum at regular, honors and Advanced Placement levels.
-The Career Center offers about 30 vocational programs and more than 30 Advanced Placement (college-level) courses.
+The Career Center offers about 30 career and technical programs and more than 30 Advanced Placement (college-level) courses.
 Advanced Placement and college-level courses also are offered at high schools and through dual enrollment with Forsyth Technical Community College and other local colleges.
 Parkland High School offers the International Baccalaureate Programme, a worldwide curriculum that students can use to earn college credit.

 The school system provides programs and services for students with special needs.
 Identified exceptional children are served through resource teachers or specially designed classes in their regular schools, or at several locations throughout the school system.
 Services are available for students identified as intellectually disabled, physically disabled, visually impaired, hearing impaired/deaf, emotionally disabled, speech/language impaired, autistic, homebound/hospitalized, learning disabled, multihandicapped, severely/profoundly disabled, other health-impaired, and traumatic brain-injured.
 Younger children with special needs may also receive preschool services.